Rabin M Joshi

 Day 7: Add a clean “reset” cup

 Make one green tea cup your reset habit: warm, light, and clean.
-It’s perfect when you want a hot drink, but you don’t want something heavy.
 Then decide your two easiest daily cups (morning + afternoon) and keep those automatic.

-If you want the easiest place to start (no guesswork), browse Best-Selling Nepali Teas.
+If you want the easiest place to start, browse Best-Selling Nepali Teas.
 Explore by type: Black Tea, Oolong Tea, Tea Blends, White Tea.

 Make winter your tea season (simple, cozy, repeatable)

-Winter is the easiest time to fall in love with tea again—because the reward is immediate.
-One hot cup can change how a whole day feels.
 Keep it simple: pick one black tea you’ll drink every morning, add an oolong for afternoons, bring in a spiced tea when you want that cozy ritual, and use a green tea “reset” cup when you want warmth without heaviness.
-When tea is easy and delicious, it becomes the thing you reach for automatically—on cold mornings, after long days, and in the quiet moments at home.
+When tea is easy and delicious, it becomes the thing you reach for automatically.

 Winter Tea FAQs